-GDT Chairman John Fletcher has had a distinguished business career.
-During his eight years from 1993 to 2001 as CEO of Brambles industries, an international business-to-business industrial services company with over 40,000 employees operating in more than 30 countries worldwide.
-He led a team that achieved a 41% average annual growth in total shareholder returns.
-(TSR)
+John has a distinguished business career.
+During his eight years from 1993 to 2001 as CEO of Brambles Industries, an international business-to-business industrial services company with over 40,000 employees operating in more than 30 countries worldwide.
+He led a team that achieved a 41% average annual growth in total shareholder returns (TSR).

-Chief Operating Officer Trevor Bayley worked in the aviation industry in the UK and Australia from 1968 to 1984 on the air freight side with such airlines as Air France, TAA, UTA and Cathay where he was assistant airport manager and cargo sales manager.
+Trevor worked in the aviation industry in the UK and Australia from 1968 to 1984 on the air freight side with such airlines as Air France, TAA, UTA and Cathay where he was assistant airport manager and cargo sales manager.

-A passion for cricket took him to Japan in the 1990s where he published a bi-lingual cricket magazine (Japanese/English), was the founder and executive of the Japan Cricket Association, a promoter of cricket competitions in Japan and managed the Japanese National Team on 3 International tours.
+A passion for cricket took him to Japan in the 1990s, where he published a bilingual cricket magazine (Japanese/English), was the founder and executive of the Japan Cricket Association, became a promoter of cricket competitions in Japan, and managed the Japanese National Team on three international tours.

-He also established Japsco Japan in 1992 to develop and support commercial relationships, projects and alliances between Japanese entities in China, Thailand and Korea.
+Trevor established Japsco Japan in 1992 to develop and support commercial relationships, projects and alliances between Japanese entities in China, Thailand and Korea.
 He generated sales between Japanese engineering companies and Western customers, principally in the automotive Industry.
-He was the Project Manager on two major General Motors projects which generated sales of A$240 million.
+Trevor was the Project Manager on two major General Motors projects, which generated sales of A$240 million.

 He holds a Master’s degree in Sociology from the University of Leicester (UK).

-He worked with leading retailer Laura Ashley and experienced the excitement of Thompson Newspapers during the restructure of the newspaper business in the UK.
+He worked with leading retailer Laura Ashley and experienced the excitement of Thompson Newspapers during the restructuring of the newspaper business in the UK.

 He moved to Australia in 2001, where he worked with Elgas and BOC before joining Green Distillation Technologies in 2014 after securing his CPA qualification from Deakin University.